rollbear/trompeloeil/README.md

 In any expectation (**`REQUIRE_CALL`**, **`ALLOW_CALL`**, or **`FORBID_CALL`**,)
 you add the parameter values that signifies a matching call.
 Sometimes a simple equality check is not enough, though.
-You can then choose to eiter use **`WITH`** (or **`LR_WITH`**) clauses or matchers.
+You can then choose to either use **`WITH`** (or **`LR_WITH`**) clauses or matchers.

 The matchers supplied by `trompeloeil` are: